-If at some point, you decide to change of hosting provider, or simply select another platform, owning your own domain allows to swiftly transfer it wherever you want.
-But, if you are using a free platform, such as Wix.com and many others out there, nor the name, nor the site, nor its contents belongs to you.
-You will have to start from scratch selecting another domain that be available, which will destroy the branding that you have built with your first address.
+If at some point, you decide to change hosting provider, or simply select another platform, owning your own domain allows you to swiftly transfer it wherever you want.
+But, if you are using a free platform, such as Wix.com and many others out there, nor the name, nor the site, nor its contents belong to you.
+You will have to start from scratch, selecting another domain that be available, which will destroy the branding that you have built with your first address.

 SEO and Positioning

-The right domain attracts people who is searching for a similar topic.
-If you decide and are able to register a domain that matches the concept or name of your main service, instead of the name of your company, you can draw a lot of traffic of people that is searching for that term.
+The right domain attracts people who are searching for a similar topic.
+If you decide and are able to register a domain that matches the concept or name of your main service, instead of the name of your company, you can draw a lot of traffic from people that are searching for that term.
 For example, if you create websites and you are located in New Jersey, U.S.A., and you have a domain name of NewJerseyWebDesign.com chances are that you get found when somebody is searching for that service in that location.

 A domain name builds your Brand

 More than anything else, a domain name can increase awareness of your brand.
 If your company name and your domain name are the same, it reinforces your brand, making it easier for customers to remember you.
 It makes it easy for potential and existing customers to keep your name on their minds and tell their friends.

 The bottom line is that a good domain name can go a long way toward generating traffic to your Web site and building your reputation.
 That, in turn, will result in more customers and more sales.

 This is a super important point.
 Every single day thousands of domains are registered.
 In the same way, thousands of domains are deleted from the global record.
 In the latter case, are the domains whose life cycle has expired.
 The thing is that there are both people and companies that are called Domain Hunters.
 What they do is check for good and available domains on the web, register them, for a very low price, and then sell them for a super high price.